All Episodes

 Yeah.

-Uh between leakers and whistleblowers.
+Between leakers and whistleblowers.

-Don't you find it interesting that whistleblowers, when they blow the whistle, are usually chastised and their careers are ruined, but leakers are protected.
+Don't you find it interesting that whistleblowers, when they blow the whistle, are usually chastised and their careers are ruined, but leakers are protected?

 I think whistleblowers are considered leakers.

-Great questions, and we'll be back and continue right after this.
+And we'll be back and continue right after this.

-A uh story from USA Today.
+A story from USA Today.

-Uh, more schools ban games at recess.
+More schools ban games at recess.

-Elementary schools in Cheyenne, Wyoming, and Spokane, Washington have banned tag at recess this year.
+Elementary schools in Cheyenne, Wyoming and Spokane, Washington have banned tag at recess this year.

-Now, these these bans were passed in the name of safety, but some children's health advocates say that limiting exercise and free play can inhibit a child's development.
+Now, these bans were passed in the name of safety, but some children's health advocates say that limiting exercise and free play can inhibit a child's development.

 Groups such as the National Screw Boards Association don't keep statistics on these kinds of school games.